TEMPLE DOR DORIM RABBI SEARCH COMMITTEE

 2. What is the process for selecting a new Rabbi?

 On March 6, 2019, the Rabbi Search Committee was formed.
-The Rabbi Search Committee has met on March 10 and March 19 and communicates regularly via email.
+An interim Rabbi was chosen to serve as our clergy for the 2019-2020.
+A process to interview and hire a Settled Rabbi will take place throughout the year with the objective of hiring the new Rabbi to begin July 1, 2020.
+The Rabbi Search Committee will meet frequently to review resumes as we receive them from CCAR and communicates regularly via email.
 Its work, broadly speaking, involves research, communications, recruitment, interviews, offers and contract negotiation.
 The Committee will undertake many specific tasks in each of these areas in order to best define TDD’s needs and desires for its next Rabbi.

-The search committee has received resumes from prospective candidates from throughout the United States and is in the midst of interviewing qualified applicants.
+The search committee has received resumes from prospective candidates from throughout the United States and abroad and shall commence interviewing qualified applicants after the high holidays.

 - What characteristics and skills are we looking for in the new rabbi?